-The Home Technology Association has created a brand-agnostic home technology budgeting tool to give clients and design/build professionals an objective way to determine budgets. in less than 10 minutes you can determine installed cost budget.
-See the sidebar for a link to the tool.
+The Home Technology Association has created a brand-agnostic home technology budgeting tool to give clients and design/build professionals an objective way to determine budgets.
+In less than 10 minutes you can determine installed cost budget.
+Create a home technolgy budget range here.

 Partner with a firm that works well with your peers, works in similar size and cost of homes you design or build, and delivers a similar level of service and professionalism.
-If your client is trying to bring in their own tech firm, make sure they are making a wise choice.
+If your client is trying to bring in their own technology integrator, make sure they are making a wise choice.
 Raise a flag if it’s a bad fit.

 It is important to understand that there are many installation firms that are simply “tech experts,” yet are not as experienced in working on longer timeline projects with exacting levels of fit and finish requirements.

-To help vet potential HTPs, here are questions to ask to determine if they may be a good fit for you:
+To help vet potential integrators, here are questions to ask to determine if they may be a good fit for you: